appsmithorg/appsmith-docs/website/docs/connect-data/concepts/Multiple-Environments.md

 * **Flexible Testing:** Having separate staging environments facilitates thorough testing and quality assurance activities.
 QA teams can confidently test new features, perform regression testing, and validate the application's behavior before deploying to production.

-## Limitations

-While multiple environments in Appsmith provide significant benefits, there are some limitations to be aware of:

-* **Custom Environments:** Appsmith currently offers support for staging and production environments as predefined options.
-However, at present, custom environments are not supported in Appsmith.

-* **Deployment Previews:** Although Appsmith allows for seamless switching between staging and production environments, there is currently no direct provision for deployment previews.
-Users may desire the ability to share their app changes with others using staging data, ensuring that ongoing development work can be reviewed without impacting the production version of the app.

-* **Exporting and Importing Environments:** When importing/exporting an app with bound environment variables for datasources, ensure that fields with different staging and production values are included in the export for correct configuration.
+When working with multiple environments in Appsmith, it is important to note that custom environments are not currently supported.
+Appsmith provides predefined staging and production environments, but the option to create custom environments is not available.